open-edge-insights/eii-messagebus/README.md

 message bus to initialize the ZeroMQ protocol without any of the CurveZMQ security primitives.

-### Generating EISMessageBus DEB package
+### Generating EIIMessageBus DEB package

-To generate EISMessageBus DEB package, please ensure you have IEdgeInsights setup on your system as a pre-requisite and that you have run the eis_libs_installer.sh script present in [IEdgeInsights/common] referring its README atleast once.
-This is required to install the pre-requisites of EISMessageBus namely EISMsgEnv & EISUtils.
+To generate EIIMessageBus DEB package, please ensure you have IEdgeInsights setup on your system as a pre-requisite and that you have run the eii_libs_installer.sh script present in [IEdgeInsights/common] referring its README atleast once.
+This is required to install the pre-requisites of EIIMessageBus namely EIIMsgEnv & EIIUtils.

 Once the pre-requisites are enabled, please run these commands to generate the DEB package in build directory.